symbol/symbol-docs/source/concepts/node.rst

 **Repository:** |catapult-server|

-These nodes works with other nodes to build the peer-to-peer blockchain network.
-In sum, this network creates and supports the blockchain itself.
+These nodes work with other nodes to build the peer-to-peer blockchain network.
+In short, this network creates and supports the blockchain itself.

 The server verifies transactions, maintains a database, synchronizes with other nodes, and maintains stability and trustworthiness to create a network that is fast, secure, and scalable.